 In the top section there is a secret compartment in which you can lift out a tray from the whole.

 Beneath is not another chamber but a very shallow section, only deep enough for secreting a special letter from a minister or a scribe.
 A persuasive missive perhaps, hidden from trusting eyes but which can only be identified by scent.
 Or maybe poison, if you lick the stamp.

 There are always these chambers of the heart made shallow by time, undiscoverable for their deep meaning.
 No longer secret, unsophisticated in the technological age, they become the logic of memory in its reinvestment of story.

 But how frivolous are books without the engagement of the writer in total desperation?

-One needs to put oneself on the line; go out and get hurt; lose one’s lover and all one’s money.
+One needs to put oneself on the line; go out and get hurt; lose one’s credibility and all one’s money.
 Then tell me you’re trying to write.

 Nous travaillons à la recherche de la réalité plutôt que de chercher la sagesse.

 La réalité est un but idiot.
 Elle s’arrête tout court. Éphémère, elle n’est qu’une illusion de la vérité, c’est à dire, la mort.